Abstract Review Categories

 612. Acute Lymphoblastic Leukemias: Clinical and Epidemiological

 Clinical and epidemiological studies of acute lymphocytic leukemias, including risks factors, diagnosis, complications, treatment of complications, prognosis, and long-term outcomes such as quality of life.
+Clinical trials of treatment modalities belong in 613.
 Translational biomarker, “omics” or minimal residual disease studies may be more appropriate for 618.
-For health services and outcomes research related see 902 or 905.
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 906.

-614. Acute Lymphoblastic Leukemias: Therapies, Excluding Transplantation and Cellular Immunotherapies
+613. Acute Lymphoblastic Leukemias: Therapies, Excluding Allogenic Transplantation

-Clinical studies of commercially available drug therapies, biological agents, or non-cellular immunotherapies.
-Includes studies of disease response, complications, survival, quality of life and other parameters related to treatment.
-For transplantation and cellular immunotherapies, or comparative trials of treatment regimens versus transplantation or cellular immunotherapies, see 700s.
-For health services and outcomes research see 903 or 906.
+Clinical studies of drug therapies, biological agents, and cellular or non-cellular immunotherapies.
+Includes studies of disease response, survival, quality of life, and other parameters related to treatment.
+For cellular therapy abstracts focused primarily on early phase trials of novel cellular therapies, cellular therapy toxicities, or product manufacturing see 704 or 711.
+For allogeneic transplantation, see 700s.
+For health services and quality improvement studies, see 902; and for outcomes research, including registry or Real-World studies, see 906.

-618. Acute Lymphoblastic Leukemias: Biomarkers, Molecular Markers and Minimal Residual Disease in Diagnosis and Prognosis
+614. Acute Lymphoblastic Leukemias: Biomarkers, Molecular Markers, and Minimal Residual Disease in Diagnosis and Prognosis

 Translational, epidemiological, and clinical correlation studies of biologic markers and characteristics, such as biochemical, histochemical, metabolic, genetic, karyotypic, or morphologic parameters in the diagnosis and prognosis of acute lymphoblastic leukemia.
 May also include minimal residual detection and preclinical or developmental studies of markers intended for eventual application to diagnosis and prognosis.
 This is the appropriate category for translational research in the molecular “omics” of human ALL.